- As low as $394/Night

 - Approximately 629 square feet

 From the living area, you can walk out to the HUGE balcony and view the ocean.
 This is our hot spot for morning tea or coffee while you inhale the salt air in the mornings!
 The bedroom has two beds and includes linens and pillows.
-The bath has a sizable sink and a huge garden tub.
+The bath has a huge sink and a sizable garden tub.

 We want your stay to be comfortable and fun, so we provide toilet paper, dish soap, hand soap, trash bags, and dish towels so you can start your vacation right away!